By-Law Enforcement and Licensing

 Next hour(s) is $1.00/HR

 Winter Parking Restrictions: No person shall park a vehicle on municipal maintained roadways or property including any Municipal parking lot from November 1 to April 15 between the hours of twelve (12) midnight and seven (7) a.m.
 This is related to by-law 2010-42, that states that: “no person shall park or stand a vehicle in such a manner as to interfere with the clearing of snow, or the sanding or maintenance of a highway.”
 The fine associated with this offence is $200.00 and your vehicle may be towed at your own expense.

 Sign By-law: The Sign By-Law regulates signs and other advertising devices within the Municipality of Dysart et al. Any sign that is erected or altered in contravention of this By-Law shall be removed by the Municipality at the owner’s expense and the person who contravenes is guilty of an offence and upon conviction is liable to a fine under the Provincial Offences Act.
 For specific information on any of our regulatory by-laws, please contact the Municipal Law Enforcement Officer and she will be pleased to assist you.

 Property Standards: Property standards complaints are generated through the Building Department and investigated by the Municipal Law Enforcement Officer.

 Skateboard and Bicycle By-law: The Municipality does not permit residents to use, drive or operate a bicycle on any sidewalk in the Village of Haliburton.
-Also the Municipality does not permit the use of skateboards, rollerblades, inline skates or other similar conveyances, devices or modes of transportation on sidewalks along Maple Avenue, Highland Street, York Street and Mountain Street.
-The good news is, we have a Skate Park located on the West side of Maple Avenue, north of York Street.
+Also the Municipality does not permit the use of skateboards, scooters, rollerblades, inline skates or other similar conveyances, devices or modes of transportation on sidewalks along Maple Avenue, Highland Street, York Street and Mountain Street.
+The good news is, we have a new Skate Park located off Mountain Street in the A.J.
+LaRue arena parking lot.
 For more information, click the link on the side bar.